faroukfaiz10/cp-debugging-helper/readme.md

 ## How to use

-Modify the input to suit your problem (see input and example above), then the path to your python scripts (the one that has a correct solution [^1], and the one to debug of course).
+Modify the input to suit your problem (see input and example above), then the path to your python scripts (the one that has a correct solution¹, and the one to debug of course).
 You can modify the `MAX_ITER` if you want.
 Try to keep the numbers ranges small if no solution is found after a long time

-[^1]: One such program can usually be implemented very fast without taking time constraints.
-Or if not in a live contest, any accepted script (written by someone else) will do the work.
+>¹: One such program can usually be implemented very fast without taking time constraints.
+Or if not in a live contest, any accepted script (written by someone >else) will do the work.
+>
-[^2]: Most likely case given how small the number ranges are (i.e. at most a length of 20 for 3 numbers) compared to `MAX_ITER`
+>²: Most likely case given how small the number ranges are (i.e. at most a length of 20 for 3 numbers) compared to `MAX_ITER`